bxparks/rpn83p/docs/USER_GUIDE.md

 **TI-84 Plus**

-I don't own a regular TI-84+, but it looks physically identical to the TI-84 Plus Silver Edition (see next).
-The difference is that the TI-84+ comes only 480 kB of flash memory versus the 1.5 MB of the Silver Edition.
+The TI-84 Plus looks physically identical to the TI-84 Plus Silver Edition (see next).
+There seems to be no functional difference, except that the TI-84+ supports only 480 kB of flash memory versus the 1.5 MB of the Silver Edition.
 As of 2025, I believe Texas Instruments still manufactures the 84+ model, but not the 84+SE model.

 **TI-84 Plus Silver Edition**